 - Demonstrate greater transparency and consistency in addressing and integrating non-state actors’ interests, especially around addressing the negative externalities caused by national transitions.

 These tables from the report give an overview and analysis of the key factors of Argentina's governance to enable effective climate action.
 We look at the country's key institutions, strategies, targets and legislation, as well at a sectoral level for the agriculture and forestry sector.

 The report also assesses the readiness of Argentina's agriculture and forestry.
 See the report for details.

-This report on Argentina is part of the CAT Climate Governance series where we look at the governance models of 6 countries and assess them using a consistent methodology.
-You can use the links below to find the assessments of the other 5 countries as well as information about the series itself and details on how the assessments were carried out.
+This report on Argentina is part of the CAT Climate Governance series where we look at the governance models of a number of countries.
+You can use the links below to find the assessments of the other countries as well as information about the series itself and details on how the assessments were carried out.